robbert-vdh/haskell-path-tracer/README.md

 This has recently been rewritten to make better use of streams so it can be parallelized better and so we can support features that require splitting rays such as refraction.
-At the moment the new implementation is still significantly slower than the old one.
+At the moment the new implementation is still significantly slower than the old one. **After updating Accelerate this version also seems to produce NaN values andI will either freeze or segfault depending on the backend used.**

 ## Building